cetorchia/climate-map/README.md

 \. sql/insert-meta-data.sql
 SET PASSWORD FOR climate_map = PASSWORD('a_mKWpF60'); -- Change this!
 ```

+Specify the database connection details in the `config/config.yaml`
+file.
+See `config/config.yaml.example`.

 You then need to import climate datasets into this database.